Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================

 I include addons in the base Rubble install that fix bugs, demo something useful, or are just too useful to leave out.
 Needless to say these addons make a good place to look for info on how to do something.
-Sorry about the lack of comments in the addon files, I need to fix that sometime.

 If you want to generate the Rubble version of "vanilla DF" you will need to activate the "Base/Files", "Base/Templates", and "Base/Clear" addons, these addons are already active in the default addonlist.ini.